PhilipvEgmond/plantcentre_timer/README.md

 - Upload it by clicking on the arrow button.
 - Watch your LEDstrip light up!
 Not happening?
-- If you changed NUMPIXELS to NUM as well make sure you updated it everywhere.
+- If you changed NUMPIXELS to NUM as well make sure you update it everywhere.
 - Make sure all wires are hooked up correctly.
 If you're using different components, make sure you're using the correct PIN in your code.
 - Check if Adafruit Neopixel actually installed in the Library Manager.